When Is the Best Time

 The Big and Giant Waves appear between October and March but are most likely to happen from November to January.
 These waves are not predictable far in advance on short notice only with the current technology for forecasting conditions.
 Predictions are accurate for three days only.
 To experience the big waves, you must monitor the forecast.
 Either you are flexible, or you spend your vacation in Portugal as we did.

 We spent some time in Porto and north of Spain in Galicia to visit the popular Cathedral Beach.
 We monitored the waves forecast each day, and when we figured out there is a high chance for giant waves, we drove the entire way from Galicia to Nazare back.
 Such a big event does not often happen, so we took the chance.
 When we arrived in the Zulla Nazaré`s Surf Village (Highly recommended, as it's outside the crowded area!
-Tip: Bookmark the link, as you save money with the booking.com price guarantee.
-IMPORTANT: Book in advance!) popular among surfers in walking distance to Praia do Norte, we got told that several surfers from Brazil arrived the day before.
+IMPORTANT: Book in advance!) popular among surfers within walking distance to Praia do Norte, we got told that several surfers from Brazil arrived the day before.

 At this moment we’d known it was the right decision to come here.
 Another opportunity; spend your vacation in Lisbon, Sintra and the surroundings and monitor the forecast.
-Follow the link to figure out the estimated wave height and day time: Big Waves Surf Forecast It’s just 1.5 hours drive north of Lisbon.
+Visit the new longest footbridge in the world Arouca 516 which is less busy in the winter.
+Follow the link to figure out the estimated wave height and daytime: Big Waves Surf Forecast It’s just 1.5 hours drive north of Lisbon.
 Even if all accommodations are fully booked, it doesn’t take so long to come to Nazare from the Lisbon surroundings.

 What Causes and Indicates These Huge Waves